stonyDeveloper/Tones-Landing-Page/README.md

 # Tones-Landing-Page
-Landing Page for "Tones" built with HTML5 and Bootstrap CSS
+Landing Page for "Tones" built with HTML5 and Bootstrap CSS.